ezealot/ez/Words.md

-Fragger | Entry Fragger | A role for players whose primary objective is to kill the most enemies Support | Support | A role for players whose primary objective is to support the players with health boosts or other boosts Flex | Flex | A role for players who can change between roles of entry fragger and support Roamer | Scout | A defensive role for players who scout and kill enemies Anchor | Anchor | A defensive role for players who defend the objective site by staying near it Buff | Status Effect | A positive status effect Debuffs | Negative Status Effect | A negetive status effect
+Fragger | Entry Fragger | A role for players whose primary objective is to kill the most enemies Support | Support | A role for players whose primary objective is to support the players with health boosts or other boosts Flex | Flex | A role for players who can change between roles of entry fragger and support Roam | Scout | A defensive role for players who scout and kill enemies Anchor | Anchor | A defensive role for players who defend the objective site by staying near it Buff | Status Effect | A positive status effect Debuffs | Negative Status Effect | A negetive status effect